-To just buy the engine and the gearboxes for the car to be able to race, these two components of the car cost $43,000 each.
-The most expensive part of the car however is the tires.
-In NASCAR because the tires are worn out and then subsequently changed so often, the cost of tires is extreme.
-On average, a season of racing tires costs around $225,000 which is by far the most expensive component of the car.
-It is estimated that on average one single race can cost more than $1.4 million, and depending on if the car needs to be replaced, it can cost even more than that.
+Each NASCAR car costs around $120,000, without the engine or gearbox.
+Engines are leased from manufacturers at a rate of around $2 million per season for each car.
+Gearboxes cost $43,000 each.
+However, the most expensive part of the car is the tires.
+Since the tires are worn out and then subsequently changed so often, the cost of tires is extreme.
+On average, a season of racing tires costs around $225,000, which is by far the most expensive component of the car.
+It is estimated that one race can cost more than $1.4 million, and depending on if the car needs to be replaced, it can cost even more.
 The cost of having a primary car and backup car in case the primary malfunctions is around $980,000.
-BK racing spent around 28% of their entire yearly spending solely on leasing the engine and buying tires.
-Then, the other expenses that the cars require only add to that percentage of money spent on the car which is one of the biggest expenses that owning a NASCAR team involves.
+A typical team spends around 30% of its yearly budget solely on leasing the engine and buying tires.
+Then, the other expenses that the cars require only add to that percentage of money spent on the car, which is one of the biggest expenses that owning a NASCAR team involves.

-NASCAR teams have often been able to make the most money and truly earn profits through advertising.
-Although prize money is a large sum of money, advertising, especially for the best teams, is the most effective way to make money through a NASCAR team.
-However, in order to get the best advertising, the NASCAR team needs to be successful enough that advertisers will want to sponsor your team.
-BK racing for example was not extremely successful, only placing on average 31.1 out of 40 cars, and therefore they did not have many sponsors making their prize money equal around 79% of their total income.
-Just like every business, the more successful the team in NASCAR the more money that the owner will make through prize money as well as through sponsorships.
+NASCAR teams have often made the most money and truly earned profits through advertising.
+Although the prize money is a large sum, advertising, especially for the best teams, is the most effective way for a NASCAR team to make money.
+However, in order to get the best advertising, the NASCAR team needs to be successful enough that advertisers will want to sponsor their car.
+The defunct team BK Racing, for example, was not extremely successful, achieving an average finish of only 31st place.
+Therefore, they did not have many sponsors, making their prize money equal to around 79% of their total income.
+Like every business, the more successful the team in NASCAR, the more money the owner will make through prize money and sponsorships.